PNaveenKumar1/State-Space-Models-for-Long-Range-Dependency-Tasks-Sentiment-Analysis/README.md

 ## Data Sources

-The datasets used in this project include stock prices from:
+The datasets used in this project include :
 - NASDAQ100, S&P500 (from Yahoo Finance)
 - NIFTY500 (from NSE)